minshallw12/FiveTensDrinkingGame/readme.md

 Bugs:
 -AI logic sometimes guesses 0 then throws 5...
--play again feature returns the entire program, not just the game.
--player scores are reinvented during "play again".
+-player name is 'undefinded in round 2 when player2 guesses' -No ability to quit during play
--play again recreates player profile.
+-play again "no" has no exit message

 Recent improvements/updates:
 -added third player
 -added instructions
 -added player creation
+-player scores are reinvented during "play again" -play again feature returns the entire program, not just the game -play again recreates player profile